kirandatwani/kirandatwani.github.io/projects/project-5.md

 <img class="ui medium right floated image" src="../images/new.png">

 I contributed to the project through various means in front-end design and back-end development.
 I helped with the overall UI design and look of the pages, and came up with the idea of having a dark, simple theme for the entire application.
-I helped contribute to the navigation bar, landing page, add/edit problems portion for admins, creating the problems page, and adding a portion of submitted problems and new problems added to the user and admin pages on the profile pages respectively.
+I helped contribute to the navigation bar, landing page, add/edit problems portion for admins, creating the problems page, and adding a portion of submitted problems and new problems added to the user and admin pages on the Profile pages respectively.
 I also led the process for creating, updating, and maintaining our project homepage.

 <img class="ui medium left floated image" src="../images/page.png">

 I started the process by working on the landing page, and creating the navigation bar options for the users and admins.
 Since the admin had an additional tab contributing to adding a new problem, I had to create a separate admin-protected tab solely for the admins.
 After completing the navigation bar (which actually underwent several changes over the course of three milestones), I created the original default landing page with three features of the website and the signin and signup options.
-I implemneted a few additional parts to the signup page, such as Name, Image, and Bio.
+I implemented a few additional parts to the signup page, such as Name, Image, and Bio.
+After that, I worked mainly on the portions required for the admin, and implemented the Add New Problem page, and Edit Problem page that would only be accessible on the admin side.
+I had to make sure both matched, and they were able to submit (or update) on the Problems page.
+The most difficult portion on the overall development for my contribution was creating the Problems page as it was mainly back-end development that I was less confident on.
+I had to make sure that the problems appeared in the database, that new problems could be added and updated (in the database), and that it was possible to add a new problem from the Add New Problem page to the Problems page.

 ## Accomplishments